Ptkyr/Iconoclasts-NAS-Tech/skips.md

 Right after leaping, mash stomp.
 Do not mash random buttons after stomping as this will most likely mess up the trick, similar to shit skip.
 After you stomp, it’s some waiting (~30s) until you hear the sound cue that means Robin has entered the cutscene before Nightmares.
 Skip that cutscene and you’re on your way to the end of the game.

 Sometimes, you may land on top of the first Impact arena.
 This happens if your grounded position was too far left.
-The skip is easily doable if this happens, simply hold `Right` for 3-4s after the cutscene ends, and then stomp.
-The same waiting game ensues, then you skip the cutscene and end up in Nightmares → https://youtu.be/TaW8BlpQzP8?t=4308.
+[The skip is easily doable](https://youtu.be/TaW8BlpQzP8?t=4308) if this happens, simply hold `Right` for 3-4s after the cutscene ends, and then stomp.
+The same waiting game ensues, then you skip the cutscene and end up in Nightmares.